Whale watching: Northeast Atlantic

 Tidal straits, inlets, lagoons, and varying water temperatures provide diverse habitats for multiple cetacean species.
-Substantial numbers live off the coasts of Great Britain, Ireland, Iceland, Scandinavia, Portugal, Spain, and France.
-Commercial car ferries crossing the Bay of Biscay from Britain and Ireland to Spain and France often pass by enormous blue whales and much smaller harbor porpoise.
+Substantial numbers live off the coasts of the United Kingdom, Ireland, Iceland, Scandinavia, Portugal, Spain, and France.
+Commercial car ferries crossing the Bay of Biscay from Britain and Ireland to Spain and France often pass by enormous blue whales and much smaller harbor porpoises.
 Land-based tours can often view these animals.

 Off the south coast of Ireland, humpback whales and fin whales are regularly seen on organized whale watching trips between July and February.
 Species seen all year include minke whales, orcas, harbour porpoises, and common, bottlenose, and Risso's dolphins.
 There is also a resident group of bottlenose dolphins in the Shannon Estuary which attracts tourists all year round.
 Chanonry Point is one of the best spots in the UK to view bottlenose dolphins.
 The dolphins are visible from the shore, particularly on an incoming tide when they play and fish in the strong currents.
 Other wildlife, including porpoises and grey seals, can also regularly be spotted.

-In Northern Norway (Nordland and Troms) orcas are visible in the Vestfjorden, Tysfjorden, Ofotfjorden and Andfjorden as the herring gathers in the fjords to stay over the winter and off the Lofoten islands during the summer.
+In Northern Norway (Nordland and Troms counties) orcas are visible in the Vestfjorden, Tysfjorden, Ofotfjorden and Andfjorden as the herring gathers in the fjords to stay over the winter and off the Lofoten islands during the summer.
 At Andenes on Andøya in Vesterålen and around Krøttøya in Troms, sperm whales can be observed year round, summer whale watching trips occur from May till September, winter trips with killer whales and humpback whales are offered from October till April.
 Tromsø also offers whale watching for sperm and other whales.
 The continental shelf Eggakanten and deep water where the sperm whales congregate, is very close to shore, beginning only 7000 m from the Andenes harbour.